Los Frailes Beach: Hiking to the Most Beautiful Beach in Ecuador

 Enjoying Playa Prieta with Machalilla visible in the distance

 Playa Prieta is a small beach tucked away in a rocky cove.
-The beach is not good for swimming due to the strong undercurrent that may sweep you away.
+The beach is generally not good for swimming due to the strong undercurrent.
 But, it sure is a beautiful place to relax and take in the views for a bit.
-Tiny, peculiar balls of dark sand cover the beach, created by the many crabs that make their homes there.
+Tiny balls of dark sand cover the beach, created by the many crabs that make their homes there.
 The rocks and cliffs on either side of the enclave are covered in these little sea creatures.

 Shy crabs hang out on the rocks above and below the water